 Temperate climates have generally comfortable temperatures and weather that doesn’t waver too much, particularly when it comes to the changing of seasons.
 Temperate climates sit in the middle of the scale - temperatures never reach extreme levels and there are minimal snow and rainfall.

-“There are two types of temperate climate: maritime and continental,” says ISC in another article.
+“There are two types of temperate climate: maritime and continental,” says ISC.
 “The maritime climate is strongly influenced by the oceans, which maintain fairly steady temperatures across the seasons.
 Since the prevailing winds are westerly in the temperate zones, the western edge of continents in these areas experience most commonly the maritime climate.
+Such regions include Western Europe, in particular, the UK and western North America at latitudes between 40 and 60° north.”

 Travelling to a temperate climate

-"In Italy, seasons are well-marked and vary from region to region.
-You’ll enjoy hot summers and mild winters in the southern regions of Sicily, Puglia and Calabria and milder temperatures as you venture further north to the alps and Venice.”
+We chatted to Katy from Untold Morsels, she told us, “In Italy, seasons are well-marked and vary from region to region.
+You’ll enjoy hot summers and mild winters in the southern regions of Sicily, Puglia and Calabria and milder temperatures as you venture further north to the Alps and Venice.”

-Italia.it also agrees that Italy’s climate varies up and down the country.
-“The climate varies considerably from the north to the south of Italy.
-In the north of the country - the area between the Alps and the Tuscan-Emilian Apennines - the climate is more harsh, with very cold winters and very hot, particularly humid summers.
+Italia.it agrees that Italy’s climate varies up and down the country, “The climate varies considerably from the north to the south of Italy.
+In the north of the country - the area between the Alps and the Tuscan-Emilian Apennines - the climate is harsher, with very cold winters and very hot, particularly humid summers.

-“In southern Italy and its islands, winters are never particularly harsh, and spring and autumn temperatures are similar to those reached in the summer in other areas of Italy.”
+“In southern Italy, winters are never particularly harsh and spring and autumn temperatures are similar to those reached in the summer in other areas of Italy.”

 How to pack for a temperate climate